For 2023, the average cost of health insurance in Colorado is $418 per month for a 40-year-old.

 Cheapest Silver plan by county

 The cost of health insurance can change depending on where you live.
 Therefore, when purchasing a health plan, it's important to first identify which policies are available and affordable in your county.
-For example, the cheapest Silver plan offered in Denver County is from Rocky Mountain Health Plans, while in El Paso County, it is from Bright Health.
-In the table below, we have listed the lowest-cost Silver plans offered in counties across the state.
+For example, the cheapest Silver plan offered in Denver County is from Elevate, while in El Paso County, it is from Kaiser Permanente.
+In the table below, we have listed the cheapest Silver plans offered in counties across the state.